flashinfer_bench.tracing

 3. Filter Policies: Apply policies to reduce redundant traces and manage dataset size

-flashinfer_bench.enable_tracing(dataset_path: str | None = None, tracing_configs: Dict[str, TracingConfig] | None = None) TracingRuntime
+flashinfer_bench.enable_tracing(dataset_path: str | None = None, tracing_config: TracingConfigRegistry | TracingConfig | Dict[str, TracingConfig] | None = None) TracingRuntime

 Parameters:

-• dataset_path (Optional[str]) – Path to the dataset/traceset directory.
+• dataset_path (Optional[str]) – Path to the dataset/trace_set directory.
 If None, uses the environment variable FIB_DATASET_PATH or defaults to ~/.cache/flashinfer_bench/dataset.

 Returns: